muritane/coordination-architecture/narrative_acceptance.md

 Executional constraint exists when:

-* invariants are explicit,
+- invariants are explicit,
-* metrics bind evaluation,
+- metrics bind evaluation,
-* failure semantics are known,
+- failure semantics are defined,
-* refusal paths are executable,
+- refusal paths are executable,
-* and cost is borne irreversibly.
+- cost is borne irreversibly.

-Constraint persists regardless of interpretation.
+Constraint persists regardless of belief or agreement.

 ---